 Pursuant to section 11(15) of the Justices of the Peace Act, R.S.O.
 1990, C. J.4, the Justices of the Peace Review Council is holding a formal hearing into a complaint about the conduct of Justice of the Peace Errol Massiah of the Ontario Court of Justice.
-The hearing will continue with preliminary motions at 10:00 a.m. on Wednesday, April 9, 2014 at Neeson & Associates, 141 Adelaide Street West, Suite 1108 – Room 7, Toronto, Ontario.
+The hearing will continue with matters being spoken to at 10:00 a.m. on Monday, April 28, 2014 at Neeson & Associates, 141 Adelaide Street West, Suite 1108 – Room 7, Toronto, Ontario.
 141 Adelaide Street is located at the south-west corner of Adelaide and York Streets in Toronto.

 The decision to order a hearing was taken following the investigation of the complaint in accordance with the Review Council’s complaints process.
 A three-person complaints committee, consisting of a judge, a justice of the peace, and a community or lawyer member, investigated the complaint and ordered that a formal hearing be held.

 Pursuant to section 11.1(1) of the Justices of the Peace Act, the Honourable Chief Justice Annemarie E. Bonkalo, Chair of the Review Council, established a hearing panel from the members of the Council, composed of a judge who shall chair the panel, a justice of the peace, and, a community member, to hear the matter.
 On February 20, 2013, one member of the Panel recused herself.
 The Chief Justice appointed a community member to the Panel to address the vacancy.

 The Hearing Panel will consider the allegations summarized below: